• Home

 It’s not just about speed, it’s about efficacy.
 For Sec.
 Kristi Noem, Homeland Security should hold all its departments to a higher standard and the TSA should be a prime target.
 Historically, the TSA misses the vast majority of guns going through checkpoints.
 While those rates have improved the last few years, the best audit I could find on record found that 80% of guns were missed during internal audits.
 Extrapolating that means that of the 6,678 firearms apprehended last year at checkpoints (94% loaded) there were likely 26,712 that made it through – yet there were no reports of shooting incidents on aircraft in the US last year.

-If anyone with $189 can join CLEAR and opt out of the more invasive security measures, why not streamline all TSA checkpoints, and keep a smaller but more targeted staff with spot checks?
+With wide acceptance of TSA Precheck applicants, and almost universal acceptance granting the option to opt out of the more invasive security measures, why not streamline all TSA checkpoints, and keep a smaller but more targeted staff with spot checks?

 By 2020, the TSA has also seized some $2bn at various checkpoints but this is strictly not their job, in their purview, or on its face illegal.
 I covered in 2020 the illegal seizure of $191,000 a business owner was taking from Tampa to Cleveland to buy trucks.
 It’s not illegal to travel with any amount of cash domestically in the United States.
 Civil forfeiture remains an issue, but this is a place where Noem has an opportunity to do the right thing and follow the law as an organization.